 This plan outlines the most general tasks for Incident Response and will be supplemented by specific internal guidelines and procedures that describe the use of security tools and/or channels of communication.
 These internal guidelines and procedures are subject to amendment as technology changes.
 It is assumed that these guidelines will be documented in detail and kept up-to-date.

 The ISO represents the entire University’s Information System(s) and Institutional Data, supporting the Users.
 Some departments and schools maintain their own IT staffs and some branches of the university are located in other cities or countries.
 To the extent possible, the ISO will attempt to coordinate its efforts with these other groups and to represent the University’s security posture and activities.
-Since the ISO is primarily concerned with preventing the disclosure of PII and ePHI, its responses to incidents and threats will be conditioned by the role of the Users with regard to PII and ePHI.
+Specific actions to be taken will be determined by the type, scope, and risk of the threat.
+For example, more resources may be applied to a potential disclosure of PII or ePHI than would be applied to a single ad-ware infection.

 The goal of Incident Response is to reduce and contain the scope of an incident and ensure that IT assets are returned to service as quickly as possible.
 Rapid response is balanced by the requirement to collect and preserve evidence in a manner consistent with the requirements of rules 26-34 of the Federal Rules of Civil Discovery, and to abide by legal and Administrative requirements for documentation and chain of custody.
 ISO will maintain and disseminate procedures to clarify specific activities in the ISO and in CMU departments with regard to evidence preservation, and will adjust those procedures as technologies change.